 Don’t skip your twice-a-year cleanings.

 Did you know that most dental insurance plans will pay for two cleanings a year?
 Don’t throw away your benefits!
 Your bi-annual checkups are also a time when your dentist checks your mouth for signs of oral cancer.
 Brushing your teeth regularly is not only beneficial to your overall health, but it also improves your quality of life.
 Bacteria overgrowth can lead to painful conditions such as tooth decay.
-If not treated in a timely manner, dental infections can spread far into the tooth and irritate the jaw bone.
+If not treated in a timely manner or with Laser Gum Therapy, dental infections can spread far into the tooth and irritate the jaw bone.
 At times like this, a root canal may be needed.
 If you have any questions on how your oral health may be affecting your overall health, or if you have one of the conditions listed above, speak to your dentist for additional information.